 If you find a model that you think accurately reflects your business and business goals, use the model in a bid strategy to achieve your goals with the optimal spend.

 Cross-environment conversions start on one device or browser and end in another.
 For example, a customer may click a search ad on a mobile phone, then later use a desktop device to directly access an advertiser's site and convert.
 By default, Search Ads 360 only reports conversions that occur on a single device or browser.
 But by leaving out cross-environment conversions, you may be undervaluing the role some of your ads play in driving conversions.
-A default report in DS—even a report that contains a column with a DDA model—wouldn't count the conversion in the example above because the paid search click and the conversion occurred on separate devices.
+A default report in Search Ads 360—even a report that contains a column with a DDA model—wouldn't count the conversion in the example above because the paid search click and the conversion occurred on separate devices.

 The best practice is to include cross-environment conversions in your DDA Floodlight column.
 You can also create two DDA Floodlight columns: one with cross-environment conversions and another without.
 Then add both columns to a report and compare the difference.
 See more detail about which Search Ads 360 features support DDA models and cross-environment conversions.

 Cross-environment reporting is available only for ads, keywords, ad groups, and higher levels.
 If you add your DDA Floodlight column to other types of reports (such as product groups), cross-environment data won't be included in the column.
+In bid strategy reports, cross-environment conversions are only available for ad groups and higher levels.

 In April 2018, Search Ads 360 introduced an improvement that reduces the amount of conversion data needed to detect cross-environment conversions.
 This change requires your advertiser to contain a mix of single-environment conversions as well as cross-environment conversions.
 In reports that include dates before April, 2018, you may see an increase in cross-environment conversions that is due to the change in the way Search Ads 360 detects cross-environment activity.